 - Fuzzy Repeat Match 85-94% rate: 50%

 Due to the calculations involved, your project manager will normally provide you with the total payment amount.
 A breakdown according to the above levels if available on request, if there is a valid reason for it.

 Payments will be made after you have sent your invoice.
 We kindly request that you send your invoices on a monthly basis, and at the end of each month, with all completed projects for that month.

 What are the payment terms?

 All invoices are paid every 15th of the month.
 No exceptions.

 Can I get paid in my local currency?

 Yes.
 We can pay in most local currencies.
-Make sure to agree the price per word/per hour in your local currency.
+Make sure we have your preferred currency on file and clearly indicated on your invoice.